yasra-sammah/newproject-demo/README.md

 # newproject-demo
-This is my first Github Project
+This is my first Git Project